-Peer mentors provide coaching in study skills, computer literacy and assignment completion, as well as valuable experience with Purpose-Centered Education, Constructive Action and student advocacy.
+Peer and alumni mentors provide coaching in study skills, computer literacy and assignment completion, as well as valuable experience with Purpose-Centered Education, Constructive Action and student advocacy.

 Made up of a carefully selected group of MCNY students and alumni, mentors act as resource persons, coaches, motivators and confidants, helping to make the transition to college life a smooth one.
 They are available to provide academic coaching, guidance and support to students at the College.

 Our primary objective is to facilitate a seamless transition to college by providing an experienced and patient mentor.
 Through this dynamic pairing, MCNY students grow in confidence in their overall ability to succeed in college.
 In addition to providing leadership skills, the program affords mentors the opportunity to develop on an academic, personal, and professional level, while adding a distinctive and marketable skill to their resumes.